 I have published my research into game characters, gaming nostalgia and applied games in leading journals and conferences such as Games and Culture, Gaming and Virtual Worlds, and DiGRA.
 I’m also the author of Virtual Character Design for Games and Interactive Media.

-My technical teaching encompasses 3D production, game art pipelines, and game design and development.
-I am currently the leader of the BA Honours year modules.
+My Undergraduate teaching is focused on 3D production, game art pipelines, and game design and development.

 Other Teaching Experience

 My research interests encompass gaming nostalgia, visual design for games, character design and development, game design for education and cultural engagement, and game development practices.

 My PhD research (2007-2011) centred on facial animation for game characters, with a particular emphasis on how psychological theories and methods can enhance animation practice.
 I've published a range of papers on animation strategies for perceptually valid facial performance and the presence of the Uncanny Valley in virtual characters.

 Since the completion of my PhD, my research has focused more on practice-based game design research, critical analyses of games, and research into gaming culture.

 My current PhD students have a diverse range of research topics.
 This includes: fan culture and the links between play and fandom, approaches to the curation and exhibition of games in museums and galleries, and the creative practices of professional game artists.